 - Holding a weight in each hand, extend your arms out in front of you, with palms facing each other and elbows slightly bent; bend forward slightly, about 3 to 5 inches.

-- Pull your arms back as far as they will go for a count of 2 and hold for a count of 1, then slowly return to starting position for a count of 4; repeat 8 times.
-Rest for 1 minute, do a second set.
+- Pull your arms back as far as they’ll go for a count of 2 and hold for a count of 1, then slowly return to starting position for a count of 4; repeat 8 times.
+Rest for 1 minute, do a second and third set.

 SIDE LEG RAISE